RouleThomas/Akizu_Lab/012_HenneLab/001__Proteomics/labnote.md

-# LOGLIMMA - NA values filtering - v2
+# LOGLIMMA - NA values filtering - v2 - ~genotype*condition and ~genotype in DMSO

 - remove outlier samples
 - Filter the NA values and generate a new table with normalize abundance